stef42530/hello1/README.md

 subtractions is shown in red
 As soon as you make a commit, you can open a pull request and start a discussion, even before the code is finished.

+In this final step, it’s time to bring your changes together – **merging your readme-edits branch** into the master branch.
+1. Click the green Merge pull request button to merge the changes into master.
+2. Click Confirm merge.
+3. Go ahead and delete the branch, since its changes have been incorporated, with the Delete branch button in the purple box.